 Most Franklin Mint dolls were issued in the 19" - 22" size range.
-Their issue prices were usually around $200 but today, a doll with a certificate of authenticity but no original box may bring $50 or so on resale websites like Skyefaerie.net.
-One exception to this is the Jacqueline Kennedy bride doll, which can be found on collector sites like Lori Ferber Presidential Memorabilia, that still sells for about $200.
+Their issue prices were usually around $200 but today, a doll with a certificate of authenticity but no original box may bring $50 or so on resale websites.
+One exception to this is the Jacqueline Kennedy bride doll, which sold on Lori Ferber Presidential Collectibles for about $200.

 Plates, ceramics, glass, and die-cast cars make up a significant portion of the collectibles sold by Franklin Mint.

 Franklin Mint collectible plates were decorated with all subjects, from the American Revolution to reproductions of Norman Rockwell paintings.
 The plates originally sold for $25 and up, while on today's market the plates bring $10 and under.
 Three-dimensional plates were also produced, such as a set of 12 that sold for $144 (sign in with a free account to see the final price).